ineedbots/iw4_bot_warfare/bw-assets/wpedit.md

 Start your game, and load up the Bot Warfare mod.
 Now open your console with tilde(~).
 ![How tilde](/bw-assets/how-tilde.png)

-In the console, type in ```set bots_main_debug 1```
+In the console, type in `set bots_main_debug 1`
 ![Setting the dvar](/bw-assets/wp-editor-debug-dvar.png)

 Now start a match with the map you want to edit.

-It should be noted that waypoints load in this following order;
-1. check the 'waypoints' folder (FS_Game\waypoints) for a csv file
+It should be noted that waypoints load from the 'waypoints' folder (<fs_game>\scriptdata\waypoints) for a csv file.
-2. load the waypoints from GSC (maps\mp\bots\waypoints)

-If all fail to load waypoints, then the bots will not know how to navigate the map.
+If csv fails to load waypoints, then the bots will not know how to navigate the map.

 ## The Editor
 ![The editor](/bw-assets/wp-editor-0.png)